SkylineCommunications/dataminer-docs/connector-help/connector_help/MX1 Developed Playout Engine.md

 For the transport streams, you can find an overview of the available information via the tree control of the **TS Monitoring** page.

-The **Buffer Timeout** parameter at the top of the General page is used to restart the polling cycles of the hosts, in case these are interrupted because of an issue in DataMiner.The restart will be triggered if the time when the last successful try happened is longer ago than the amount of time defined in this parameter.
+The **Buffer Timeout** parameter at the top of the General page is used to restart the polling cycles of the hosts, in case these are interrupted because of an issue in DataMiner.
+The restart will be triggered if the time when the last successful try happened is longer ago than the amount of time defined in this parameter.

 ## Notes